vtcodecamp/documents/conduct.md

 * Provide the victim with emergency contact information if needed.
 * Communicate with the event organizers about what happened and how to handle it.

-Again, please contact us when an incident occurs.
-The email, [team@vtcodecamp.org](mailto:team@vtcodecamp.org), goes directly to the organizers.
+Again, please let us know when an incident occurs.
+At in-person events, organizers/volunteers can be identified by a "Volunteer" t-shirt.
+The email address, [team@vtcodecamp.org](mailto:team@vtcodecamp.org), goes directly to the organizers **(however, since this email address may not be monitored during in-person events, please find an organizer/volunteer and notify them directly)**.

 ## 7. Addressing Grievances